 “What is most fascinating about Project Room is that it shows “the moment”.
-It accompanies the audience in witnessing the birth of certain phenomena, which we are still not able to classify and, therefore, they lay outside of our comfort zone” – says Małgorzata Ludwisiak, the director of the Centre for Contemporary Art Ujazdowski Castle in Warsaw in conversation with Contemporary Lynx.
+It accompanies the audience in witnessing the birth of certain phenomena, which we are still not able to classify and, therefore, they lay outside of our comfort zone” – says Małgorzata Ludwisiak, the director of the Ujazdowski Castle Centre for Contemporary Art in conversation with Contemporary Lynx.

 Dobromila Błaszczyk: In 2018 (from April until the end of December) we will have the chance to visit exhibitions by young artists organised within the Project Room.
 Could you please tell us what the aim of the Project Room is and what it is actually about?
 How do you think the audience approaches this concept?
 Should they perceive it as a series of events, as a few separate exhibitions, a visual artists’ competition or a presentation of works that the jury has found particularly interesting?